What are the admission requirements for the 250 Hour ONC program?

 Copy of qualifying degree/license.
 Transcripts may be requested to show proof of prerequisite qualifications which are coursework in Biochemistry, Anatomy & Physiology, Nutrients and Digestion.

 This is a 100% online program.
 Students can chose to take one or two classes at a time per term.
 Each of the four courses are ten weeks each.
 There are three terms: fall, winter and spring, and you can start the program during any one of these terms.
-Expect to spend around10 hours per week on coursework.
-Once you've been accepted and registered for your course(s) you will receive a link to the syllabus, reading assignments, power points, and weekly assessments.
+Expect to spend around 10 hours per week on coursework.
+Once you've been accepted and registered for your course(s) you will receive a link to the syllabus, reading assignments, slide decks, and weekly assessments.
 There are two due dates per term, when assignments are emailed to and graded by an instructor.

 PAYMENTS & SCHOLARSHIPS

 Payments are made per course, students are not expected to pay for the full program all at once.
 Once students begin the program they have two years to complete the coursework.
 Currently there are no scholarships available but there may be in the future.

 The program is offered in the English language.
 We accept students from around the world, however a proficiency in English reading and writing is required.
 Graduates of the program receive a certificate of completion from the Oncology Nutrition Institute.
 Individual students will need to check the laws in their own country, with individual employers or educational institutions to confirm recognition of the Oncology Nutrition Institute certificate.